afellowcorn/sps_framework/docs/dev/writing/reference/trait-dictionary.md

 **Stability**

 * **Low**: “I am quick to change my opinions and make decisions.
 I don’t spend much time considering the consequences of what I do.”
 * **High**: “I am slow to change my opinions and make decisions.
-I’m consistent and grounded.
+I’m consistent and grounded."

 ---